AymanArif/docusaurus-blog/docs/RUSTIntroduction.md

 ### **ADT + Pattern Matching**

 In enum, you have to match every enum key.
 If not, compiler gives error.
+This helps you to know if your enums are used somewhere in your codebase.

 ### **Tooling**